Change Manager: Definition, background, tips – How to lead change successfully

 They then look together at what they can improve in the next stage of their work.

-Don’t demonize mistakes, but analyse them and find better solutions together!
+Don’t demonize mistakes, but analyze them and find better solutions together!

 Brain researcher Dr. Christian Hoppe puts it in a nutshell: